Current Drought Stage: Phase 1

+No automatic irrigation is allowed between the hours of noon and 7:00pm.
 Use of a hand-held hose or bucket can be any day and at any time.
 Other outdoor water uses such as vehicle washing or filling a swimming pool can be done any day at any time.

 Below are some additional resources regarding water use during drought conditions as well as information on the City’s water conservation plan.